-During the second year of externship, HFU students are expected to participate in the match process through Pennsylvania, Delaware and New Jersey Directors of Clinical Training (PENNDELDOT).
+HFU students are expected to participate in the match process through Pennsylvania, Delaware and New Jersey Directors of Clinical Training (PENNDELDOT).
 This allows students to apply to sites that are only available through the PENNDELDOT process.
 Students will receive information in mid-November regarding deadlines and rules for the current year.

 Practicum sites involved in the PENNDELDOT match process will provide up-to-date information about their training programs and various rotations by December 1st of each year.
-For information in greater detail about the PENNDELDOT Process, including the application guidelines, students are directed to the Advanced Externship Handbook.
+For information in greater detail about the PENNDELDOT Process, including the application guidelines, students are directed to the Advanced Practica Handbook.

-The Process of Externship II Selection
+The Process of Practica Selection

-Preliminary information about externship is provided to new doctoral students at the orientation meeting before they begin their coursework.
+Preliminary information about practica is provided to new doctoral students at the orientation meeting before they begin their coursework.
 Early in the first year of the doctoral program (October) the DCT meets with the cohort to discuss practica issues.

-During the months of October and November of the second year of the program, each student will begin the application process and determine placement sites that may be appropriate to the training goals of the program and of the student.
-Beginning in December, students will begin the application process as outlined by PENNDELDOT and in the Canvas/Externship shell.
-For information in greater detail about the PENNDELDOT application procedure, students are directed to the Advanced Externship Handbook.
+During the months of October and November of the second year of the program, each student will schedule an individual appointment with the DCT to discuss the application process and placement sites that may be appropriate to the training goals of the program and of the student.
+Beginning in December, students will begin the application process as outlined by PENNDELDOT and in the Canvas/Practica shell.
+For information in greater detail about the PENNDELDOT application procedure, students are directed to the Advanced Practica Handbook.